Mohamed-lehbib/ShopAI/README.md

 docker-compose build
 ```

-- Step 26: I have connect my django project to the postgresql db using environment variables
+- Step 26: I have connect my django project to the postgresql db using environment variables in [settings.py](app/app/settings.py)

 ```
 import os